kylpo/notes/web/Websites-vs-Webapps.md

 _WIP_

+Really, the main distinction I could think of was whether the content is tailored to you specifically or not.
+Gmail is ONLY your content.
+Versus some Forum, which I deem to be a site, that you can log in to, but the information is all public.
+Pieces will change based on your logged in vs logged out status, but the site exists.
+The content exists, independent of your existence.

+<<link to guermo's definition>>
+<<link to google.io panel where jake tries to answer>>

+Why does this matter?
+Mainly because how you build the two can be radically different.
+Sites may be best to have global css and templates to be filled with a cms, for example.
+They also will care strongly about cache-ability and preserving state in the url.
+They may even be fine to keep any internal state in document.window.
+No redux required.
+This is why jquery, backbone, etc are still viable solutions.
+Also a reason for people to prefer Vue vs React.
+Vue aligns better with html, React aligns better with JS.

+Apps do cater much better to a component, re-usable model.

+In choosing a framework and tech stack, you'll see arguments all over the board, and it isn't necessarily that that strongly opinionated person is wrong, it is just that they may have different concerns and objectives for their web service.
+They may fall more on the site side or the app side.

+What gets really trick is when sites have app features, or apps have site features.
+Nike.com has a login with personalized content, more than just a browser cookie with the user's shopping cart.
+It has personalized recommendations, a shoe builder, etc.

+It can be equally difficult to bolt on site-like features to apps.
+This is why SSR can be such a big deal, and extracting css can be such a big deal.

+---

+A site is transient.
+You may come back to it, you may not.
+This is also what Android's Instant App is useful for.
+It is used for handling shared links to in-app resources.

+An app is built for returning users.
+"You will come back"

+site is something you'd want links to, really.
+It is more of a document or file.
+Android's Instant Apps make sense here.
+IMDB's native app is more like a site, because it is more of a repository of resources.
+These resources should be Instant App capable.

+an App, something that wouldn't really have a resource a user would like linked to, would not benefit from Instant Apps modularization.
+IMDB can have app-like features, like logged-in user suggestions, special offers, etc, that you would not really be able to benefit from Instant Apps.

+---

+---

 Let's standardize a Website's (or Web Document's) characteristics:
 - Best thought of as a living or static document
 - Annotation standard applies